A Shared Cloud Economy Utilizing Idle Processing Power.

 Bi-weekly technical updates.

-Maintaining local online communities to engage with local supporters around the world.
+Creating local online communities to engage with local supporters and create more awareness around the world.

 Ankr's future community growth strategies include:

-Engaging with pre-sale investors, and incentivizing them to run nodes after mainnet launch.
+Engaging with pre-sale investors, and incentivizing them to run nodes after public node launch.

 Collaborate with enterprise clients such as cryptocurrency exchanges, staking platforms, investment funds, custody providers and other blockchain native projects to increase awareness across their customer base.